 When you are trying to change an unhelpful routine, the best approach is to start to focus on the mornings.
 If you are a family that have been going to bed later and getting up later and you need to start to shift that routine, maybe your kids are starting to go back to school, maybe you are beginning to go back to work.
 We recommend that you plan gradual shifts in sleep timing for a week or two.
 Every night and every morning, you just scale back by 15 minutes the time that you are waking up and going to bed.
 It makes it much easier to do if you do it over a period of time.In terms of increasing the physical activity, we know that it's really important to get them moving in the day so they're tired by bedtime.
 If they are not having as much exercise in the day, the more exercising, the more cognitive load in the day will help them sleep at night.It's also important to speak to your kids and teenagers about the plan.

 Common bedtime problems

 Anxiety often surfaces in the evening, when things slow down and distractions dissipate.
 What we are finding is that, although you might be spending more time with your kids, parents tell us it is really not quality time.
 It can feel quite stressful.
-You might be struggling to do their home schooling and that might be causing battles.It might be that you also trying to fit your work around home schooling.
-And that is just a really difficult for parents right now.
-Parents may be feel a lack of confidence in being able to use their usual boundaries back here because they are worried about their children’s mental health and anxiety levels.
+You might be struggling to do their home schooling and that might be causing battles.It might be that you are also trying to fit your work around home schooling.
+And that is just really difficult for parents right now.
+Parents may feel a lack of confidence in being able to use their usual boundaries back here because they are worried about their children’s mental health and anxiety levels.
 So what do we do about this?